Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Discussion

 \subsubsection{Free-form Input Generation}

-One notable feature of Breaking the News is its free-form response format, which contrasts with the linear choice-based formats commonly used in prior game intervention\cite{roozenbeek2019fake,camCambridgeGame,harmonysquare,jeon2021chamberbreaker,micallef2021fakey}.
-Previous works in the field of role-playing games showed that this approach makes game interaction more natural and increases user engagement \cite{csepregi2021effect,ashby2023personalized}.
-Based on our data, we can say that this format positively influences players’ learning outcomes by enhancing engagement and replayability.
+One notable feature of \textit{Breaking the News} is its free-form response format, which contrasts with the linear choice-based formats commonly used in prior game interventions \cite{roozenbeek2019fake, camCambridgeGame, roozenbeek2020breaking, jeon2021chamberbreaker, micallef2021fakey}.
+Our findings support prior research \cite{csepregi2021effect, ashby2023personalized}, suggesting that free-form response formats positively influences players’ learning outcomes by enhancing engagement and replayability.
 By allowing players to develop narratives themselves, each playthrough feels unique, encouraging players to return to the game.
-This variability not only boosts intrinsic motivation but also contributes to the game's educational value.
-When players repeatedly engage with core mechanics through varied narratives, they continue practicing essential skills, thereby reinforcing and enhancing their learning outcomes\cite{kucklich2004play}.

-In an educational setting, previous works showed that in choice-based formats, interactions are typically brief, requiring students to select predetermined options.
-This structure could lead to "guesswork," where learners may choose correct answers without fully understanding the underlying concepts.
-In contrast, free-form responses force students to actively reason and articulate original ideas, fostering deeper engagement and critical thinking \cite{bryfczynski2012besocratic}.
-This autonomy allows players to craft responses based on their understanding of their roles, making this another motivating factor for returning to the game\cite{ravyse2017success}.
+In educational settings, previous studies have shown that choice-based formats typically involve brief interactions where learners select predetermined options.
+This can lead to “guesswork,” with students selecting correct answers without fully understanding the concepts.
+In contrast, free-form responses force players to reason and articulate their ideas, fostering deeper engagement and critical thinking \cite{bryfczynski2012besocratic}.
+This autonomy allows players to craft responses based on their understanding, providing an additional motivaton to return to the game \cite{ravyse2017success}.